 (5.7.2) Mini-Denominator

 (A) Definition: The mini-denominator is defined as the counter that indicates the number of general denominators that have accumulated since the last time the mini-denominator was reset to zero.
-The OBD II system shall track and report a mini-denominator for each diagnostic or emission-critical powertrain control unit.
+The OBD II system shall track and report a mini-denominator for each diagnostic or emission-critical powertrain control unit that is capable of storing a pending fault code and that tracks and reports mini-numerator data.

 * * * *